-You may not know it, but you’re likely at risk of encountering an ATM or gas pump skimmer this summer.
-And if you use a prepaid debit card, you might find Sylvia Powers’ experience with a card skimmer of particular interest.
+Even if the coronavirus is currently restricting your travel plans, you’re still likely at risk of encountering an ATM or gas pump debit or credit card skimmer this summer.
+And if you use a prepaid debit card, you might find Sylvia Powers’ experience with a skimmer of particular interest.
 She swiped her American Express Bluebird card at the pumps of her local gas station, and a skimming device secretly recorded her information.
 Then, thieves duplicated the prepaid debit card and quickly began draining Powers’ funds.

 Powers’ troubling skimmer encounter with her prepaid debit card is a warning for all travelers this summer.
 ATM and gas pump skimmers are popping up in every state at an alarming rate.
 It’s essential to know the signs of a skimmer so you can steer clear of them.